-From time to time, every organization has to face tough, emerging challenges.
-They can be market-imposed, like a new regulation that changes the way you need to operate; self-imposed, like a fixed ship date for a product you’ve never made before; or required by circumstance, like a new enterprise system installation that goes awry.
+From time to time, every organization has to face tough challenges.
+They can be market-imposed, like a new regulation that changes the way you need to operate; self-imposed, like a fixed ship date for a product you’ve never made before; or circumstantial, like a new enterprise system installation that goes awry.

 The Hero Saves the Day

-Any of these situations seems to call for management heroics — working round the clock, holding countless meetings (often accompanied by pizza), scribbling tremendous numbers of Post-Its, whiteboarding frantically, and texting-texting-texting on both small details and large panic points.
+Any of these situations seems to call for management heroics — working round the clock, holding countless meetings (often accompanied by pizza), scribbling tremendous numbers of sticky notes, whiteboarding frantically, and texting-texting-texting on both small details and large panic points.

 Some managers are quite proud of their ability to do “heroics” when necessary.
 But if you pay close attention, you’ll find that some of those managers are more inclined to heroics than others, and they’re apt to give very different reasons for engaging in it:

-- “We’re facing a serious situation, and I’m afraid the business will be damaged.
+- “We’re facing a serious situation, and I’m afraid the business will be hurt.
 I choose to step up even though it may cost me dearly.
 Someone has to save the day!”

 - “When I do heroics, it’s for my boss, to show how much I care about him.
 He’s been complaining about what needs to be done, and nobody seems to be doing anything about it.
 I want him to know I was the one who saved the day.”

-- “I’m actually the only one who can fix this problem because of my particular skills, position, or fill-in- the-blank, so I must step up.
-It would be a moral failure not to.
+- “I’m actually the only one who can fix this problem because of my particular skills/ position/ fill-in- the-blank, so it would be a moral failure not to step up.
 And it’s a thrill to be the one to save the day.”

 - “I can do this better — more skillfully and with more flair — than the people who are supposed to do it.
 I don’t like having to be part of a whole task force that works this stuff out.
 I’m saving my own day.”